 President Sekou Toure of Guinea arrived in Bamako on Saturday (12 July) to begin his first visit to Mali for ten years.

-President Sekou Toure of Guinea arrived in Bamako on Saturday (12 July) to begin his first visit to Mali for ten years.
+Background: President Sekou Toure of Guinea arrived in Bamako on Saturday (12 July) to begin his first visit to Mali for ten years.
 He was warmly greeted at the airport by his host, Mali President Moussa Traore.

 The visit came shortly after President Sekou Toure had hosted talks in the Guinea capital, Conakry, between Colonel Traore and Upper Volta President Sangoule Lamizana.
 The discussions were aimed at ending the long-running border dispute between Mali and Upper Volta.